Natural Health Products

 Source(s)

-2. Lungwort (monograph).
+1. Lungwort (monograph).
 Natural Medicines Comprehensive Database.
-(Accessed online 08 Feb 2012)

 All material copyright MediResource Inc. 1996 – 2020.
 Terms and conditions of use.
 The contents herein are for informational purposes only.
 Always seek the advice of your physician or other qualified health provider with any questions you may have regarding a medical condition.